The Absolute Basics for Beginners#

 The GAUSS Environment#

-Write longer programs here.
-Save them as
+③ Editor — Write and edit programs here.
+Save as .e files.

-For this guide, we’ll start in the Command Window.
-Look for the prompt—it might show >> or just a blinking cursor.
+For this guide, we’ll start in the Command Window ④.
+Look for the prompt — it might show >> or just a blinking cursor.
 That’s where you type.

 Two Ways to Run Code#